CenturyLinkCloud/mdw/com.centurylink.mdw.designer/build_readme.txt

 Build com.centurylink.mdw.designer.rcp according to the instructions in its build_readme.txt.

-Check in the MANIFEST and XML files that were automatically updated with the new Designer version.

 In Eclipse, create a Dimensions Baseline for the build:
    - Switch to Serena Perspective
    - Right-click on the MDWA:MDWA_ECLIPSE project under the MDWA:MDWA_ECLIPSE container